Cherry Point Sailors Celebrate Excellence in Sailor of the Quarter Awards

+Sailors serving aboard Marine Corps Air Station Cherry Point celebrated the excellence of their peers during a luncheon held Tuesday, February 21 aboard the base.

-Sailors serving aboard Naval Health Clinic Cherry Point gather for a group photo Tuesday, February 21 after a luncheon held Tuesday, February 21.
-The luncheon was held to recognize Sailors for their sustained excellence and commitment to their daily duties in the first quarter of 2023.
+Staff from Naval Health Clinic Cherry Point honored four Sailors in recognition for their sustained excellence and commitment to their daily duties in the first quarter of 2023.

 Recognized during the luncheon were: Hospital Apprentice Yuri Martinez Hernandez as Blue Jacket of the Quarter, Hospitalman Third Class Tiarra Myers as Junior Sailor of the Quarter, Hospitalman Second Class Emily Page as Sailor of the Quarter and Hospitalman First Class Garret Fralix as Senior Sailor of the Quarter.